payalpatra/Food-Ordering-System/README.md

  ```sh
   npm run watch
    ```
+#### STEP 5
+##### Since the whole Menu Section data is dynamically pulled from the Database.
+Add the json data to the Database (items collection).
+The project folder consists of a menus.json file.
+Copy the whole data set and add it to the items collection of the Database.

  ## How to get access to the Admin Role ??
  #### After Successfull Setup, Register as a user (by default your role will be Customer).
 Then replace the role of the user manually as the " admin "  in the Database.(users collection).
  ![Users Role](https://user-images.githubusercontent.com/67522406/108376048-95a7ea00-7228-11eb-9e5e-ffbcdb19105d.png)